vxgmichel/icalepcs-workshop/slideshow.md

 ---

 Started at Alba.

 Tiago Coutinho main contributor.

-C++ libtango python binding based on Boost.
+2013 - A new HLAPI for device servers

-Project moves to the ESRF.
+2014 - Project moves with Tiago to the ESRF.

-2016 - MaxIV joins the game.
+2015 - MaxIV joins the game.

+2016 - PyTango9 is realeased.

 2017 - Welcome to Solaris.